Beer from 1886 shipwreck may yield new brew

 Bill Felter, of Serious Brewing, acquired the beer from a customer who owns an assortment of artifacts recovered from the Oregon.

-The ship was en route from Liverpool, England, to New York City on March 14, 1886, when it collided with a schooner near Fire Island, New York, and sank, killing all 852 people on board.
+The ship was en route from Liverpool, England, to New York City with 852 people aboard on March 14, 1886, when it collided with a schooner near Fire Island, New York, and sank.
+All but one person survived.

 Last year, an Australian brewer produced beer from yeast recovered from a 220-year-old shipwreck.

-Note: This story has been corrected to show all but one of the 852 people on board survived.